 10 Complaints are made to the Secretary, within a reasonable time of the conduct complained of occurring (currently one year).
 It is important that the Complainant allows the complaint to be copied to the Respondent in its entirety.
 Where the Chair of the Disciplinary Committee, Secretary or Membership Secretary (the Preliminary Inquiry Panel) is involved in the complaint, the Vice-Chair of the Institute will take their place.

 11 All complaints are first referred to the Preliminary Inquiry Panel, made up of the Chair of the Disciplinary Committee, the Secretary and the Membership Secretary.
 This Panel will assess whether a case to answer has been established.
-The Preliminary Inquiry Panel may inform Council of the allegation of mproper onduct.
+The Preliminary Inquiry Panel may inform Council of the allegation of improper conduct.
 The Chair of the Disciplinary Committee may seek conciliation between the Complainant and the Respondent through written communication or by mediating between them.

 12 After conducting its enquiries the Preliminary Inquiry Panel may